On this page

 The first thing to remember is not to panic.

-To help you understand what to expect if you do exceed your contribution cap, SuperGuide has put together a simple explainer about what will happen.
+To help you understand what to expect if you do exceed your contribution cap, SuperGuide has put together a simple explainer.

 What are the super contributions caps?

 Given the generous tax benefits available for holding your retirement savings in the super system, the government has put in place strict annual caps or limits on the amount of both concessional (before-tax) and non-concessional (after-tax) contributions that can be made into your super account.

 Annual cap or limit

 Concessional (before-tax) contributions

 - $27,500 regardless of age

 - If you have a Total Super Balance of less than $500,000 on 30 June of the previous financial year, you can utilise any unused amount of your cap for up to five years to make a carry-forward contribution

 Note: From 1 July 2017 to 30 June 2021, the annual concessional contributions cap was $25,000.

 - $110,000 for the annual general non-concessional contributions cap